Originally published September 4, 2019. Updated February 4, 2021.

 Your company has developed a new product, and now you need to select an environmental test chamber to test it and make sure the product will perform as expected.

 Environmental test chambers feature precise temperature and humidity control to create repeatable climate conditions.
 The most common tests run are for product shelf life, accelerated life testing/reliability testing (ALT/HALT testing), and stability and package testing.
 These tests can be run using temperature for thermal cycling and humidity to find weak points.
-By identifying defects products can be redesigned, or stress limits can be identified to meet or set product performance expectations.
+The goal is to tweak components, materials, and designs (if necessary) to improve performance or set product performance expectations.